Akuli/python-tutorial/defining-functions.md

     >>>
     ```

+    The name "keyword argument" is a little bit confusing because
+    keyword arguments don't actually have anything to do with keywords
+    (`if`, `else` etc).
+Keyword arguments are just a way to give names
+    for our arguments.

-    Keyword arguments are great when your function needs to take many
+    Keyword arguments are great when our function needs to take many
     arguments, because each argument has a name and it's easy to see
     which argument is which.